crisfervil/blog/source/_drafts/UI-Automated-Tests-in-Dynamics-CRM-365-Part2.md

 xrmBrowser.Entity.SetValue(new CompositeControl() { Id = "fullname", Fields = fields });
 xrmBrowser.Entity.SetValue("emailaddress1", "test@contoso.com");
 ```
-Now comes the interesting stuff.
-Where we set the values of the record.
-The account entity is a good example of interaction with composite fields, where the name in this case is made of other parts.
+Now comes the interesting stuff, where we set the values of the record.
+The contact entity is a good example of interaction with composite fields, where the name in this case is made of other parts.

 ```c#
 //7.
 Save the new record